pforderique/market-sim/exchange/README.md

 The exchange server terminal will log (and eventually UDP broadcast) a transaction for 2 shares at $390.00.

 **Note:** the most recent order is favored to encourage market participants to submit their most "aggressive" orders.

+Running with Docker is still under development.
+Please ignore dockerfiles for now.